 To become and remain profitable, we must succeed in identifying, developing, conducting successful clinical trials, obtaining regulatory approval for, and eventually commercializing, products that generate significant revenue.
 This will require us to be successful in a range of challenging activities, including completing preclinical studies and clinical trials of our product candidates, continuing to discover and develop additional product candidates, obtaining regulatory and marketing approval for any product candidates that successfully complete clinical trials, accessing manufacturing capacity, establishing marketing capabilities, commercializing and ultimately selling any products.
 We may never succeed in any or all of these activities and, even if we do, we may never generate revenue that is sufficient to achieve profitability.
-Even if we do achieve profitability, we may not be able to sustain profitability or meet outside expectations for our profitability, the price of our common stock could be materially adversely affected.
+Even if we do achieve profitability, we may not be able to sustain profitability or meet outside expectations for our profitability.
+If we are unable to achieve or sustain profitability or to meet outside expectations for our profitability, adversely affected.